lop-Louis/go-to-docs/docs/decision-tripwires.md

 Tripwires convert slow drift into clear prompts to act.
 Pair them with the [Decision Spine](./decision-spine.md) so each decision has a safety net.

+> **Primary action:** Copy a tripwire example and wire it into your Decision Spine follow-up plan.

 Each example follows the `condition -> action -> owner -> time box` format so you can drop it straight into a decision follow-up checklist.

 | Condition                                                       | Action                                                                       | Owner                | Time box                                   |